sweezie/cyberpanel-fixperms/README.md

 # Cyberpanel-fixperms
 A script to fix permissions and ownership, on files and directories, for Cyberpanel accounts.

+This script is modified from https://github.com/whattheserver/cyberpanel-fixperms

+THIS SCRIPT WILL BASICALLY CHOWN THE WHOLE DOMAIN FOLDER INSTEAD OF PUBLIC_HTML OR SUB DIRECTORIES.

+If you have messed with cyberpanel migration, you'll know why you need this script.

 ## More Info
 Ever needed just to quickly 'fix' the permissions or ownership for your files in a regular Cyberpanel account?
 This is the script for you.
 There is a staggering number of people using Cyberpanel out there, and this script will help every Cyberpanel user quickly recover from self-made permission mistakes or allow you to be lazy when setting permissions when uploading new scripts (ex: Wordpress).